 Clicks and Pops

-This is normally caused by light switches or mains wiring.
+These are normally caused by light switches or mains wiring.
 Timing can be random, or there could be a pattern if the lights are on a timer.
 Switching lights on and off can help to identify the source.
 There may not be much you can do about this type of problem except move the radio away from any light switches or mains wiring.

 Faulty street lamps can cause this effect.
 Note when the nearby lamps switch on and off and compare it with when you experience the problem.
 Look out for lamps which are dull or flickering as this is normally a sign they are faulty.
 Contact the council if you spot any.

-A faulty or uncompressed engine can cause a distinct buzzing 'whine' which varies with engine speed.- Motorcycles tend to be the worst.
+A faulty or uncompressed engine can cause a distinct buzzing 'whine' which varies with engine speed.
+Motorcycles tend to be the worst.
 Try to move your radio away from the street or use an external aerial.

 An electric motor is used in many appliances such as lawnmowers, washing machines, drills and hairdryers.
 A faulty motor can cause crackly whine.
 Check whether any of these is being used when you experience the problem.
 If so, and it’s in your own home, move the radio away from the appliance.
 If the problem continues you may need to repair or replace the appliance.